CCianfloneDev/MoonslimeAcademy/README.md

 # MoonslimeAcademy
-Responsive website made as a special request.
+Responsive website made as a special request for someone very close to me.